-Our College is a Top 25 college of education and many of our programs are in the top 10 according to the just released 2016 Graduate College rankings in U.S. News and World Report.
-The Special Education Department went up in ranking this year.
-We offer a high quality research-oriented doctoral program that prepares leaders in special education policy, research, teaching, and service.
+Our College is a Top 25 college of education and many of our programs are in the Top 10, according to the 2021 Graduate College rankings in U.S. News and World Report.
+The Special Education Department ranks #9, nationally.
+We offer programs leading to a bachelors, masters, and doctoral degree.

 Our undergraduates complete a rigorous teacher preparation program designed to prepare certified special education teachers who use evidence-based instructional strategies to teach students with a variety of disabilities ages kindergarten to 21 years old.

-Students interested in pursuing a masters degree have several options depending on area of interest.
-All masters degree students are required to plan and complete a capstone research project as part of their graduate education.
+Students interested in pursuing a master's degree have several options, depending on the areas of interest.
+All master's degree students are required to plan and complete a capstone research project as part of their graduate education.

+We offer a high quality research-oriented doctoral program that prepares leaders in special education policy, research, teaching, and service.
 Graduates of the doctoral program are highly sought after in higher education institutions, school districts, public policy initiatives, and agencies.
 What is unique about our program at Illinois is that students tailor their doctoral program through the classes they take, the research methodology they specialize in, and the research they conduct.
-Generally, a doctoral candidate completes a minimum of 32 graduate hours of coursework in the major subject area and at least 4 hours, but no more than 32 hours of thesis research credit.
+Generally, a doctoral candidate completes a minimum of 32 graduate hours of coursework in the major subject area and at least 4 hours, but no more than 32 hours, of thesis research credit.

 On average, our doctoral students complete the program in four to five years of full-time study.